 A method, sometimes called a function, is a block of code that contains a collection of code to execute.
 You can execute this code by calling the method.
 In C#, a method consists of a few things:

-, meaning any place in the code can call your method.
-It's not private
+The modifier is public, meaning any place in the code can call your method.
+It's not private or internal.

 public void MyMethod()